asyncapi/studio/docs/navigation.md

 - Hide and show information messages
 - Hide and show hints

-There is also search bar to search that aids in finding issues by their names.
-You will see Settings icon to the right.
+There is also a search bar that aids in finding issues by their names.
+You will see the Settings icon to the right.
 It will take you to the governance of Diagnostic's settings window.

 # HTML Preview